developer51709/Terminal-Based-Announcement-Bot-For-Discord/README.md

 ## 📜 Future Improvements
 - Scheduled announcements (send at a specific time)
 - Rich embeds for styled announcements
-- Config file for default server/channel IDs
+- Config file to store the bot token
+- Error logging
+- Multi‑channel broadcast (send the same announcement to multiple channels)

 ---